 If you play on an iPad, it means the game will work only on iPad Air or later, and iPad mini 2 onwards.
 The full list of affected devices is here.

-Basically, Niantic is canning the 32-bit version of the app so it can continue to develop the 64-bit version, including adding more features and improving performance.
-Having to develop only one version could also mean we see new features quicker.
+Basically, Niantic has stopped developing the 32-bit version of the app so it can focus on the 64-bit version, including adding more features and improving performance.
+This should also mean we see new features quicker.

-Niantic clarified that you won't actually have to update to iOS 11 to play: you simply need a 64-bit phone or iPad:
+Niantic clarified that you don't have to update to iOS 11 to play: you simply need a 64-bit phone or iPad:

 Actually, Trainers will still be able to play the game using iOS 9 and above.
 The device must be compatible with iOS 11, but it doesn't need to be upgraded to iOS 11 at this point.
 For more information: https://t.co/1Xv2XOyf8d— Niantic Support (@NianticHelp) 10 January 2018